Elonsoft/with_filters/README.md

   end
 ```

-You may want to define callbacks that ignore some wilters:
+You may want to define callbacks that ignore some filters:

 ```elixir
   use WithFilters, empty_for: ["some_filter"]